Sections

 run section %section% [(1¦sync|2¦async)] [with [arguments] %-objects%] [and store [the] result in %-objects%] [(2¦and wait)]

 This effect will run the given section.
-If you run the section (a)sync, you can choose to wait for it to be done or not, by appending and wait
+If you run the section (a)sync, you can choose to wait for it to be done or not, by appending `and wait` or not.

 set {_i} to 2